Mariana UFO film

-The Mariana UFO incident occurred in August, 1950 in Great Falls, Montana.
-The sighting, filmed by local baseball coach Nick Mariana, is believed to be among the first ever motion picture footage of what came to be called an unidentified flying object (UFO).
-The U.S. Air Force, after a short investigation, concluded that what Mariana had actually filmed were the reflections of two F-94 jet fighters, a claim that the Air Force would later retract, and then endorse again.
-The results of multiple investigations have been inconclusive.
+The Mariana UFO incident was a well-publicized UFO sighting that occurred in Great Falls, Montana on August 15, 1950.
+The sighting, filmed by local baseball coach Nick Mariana, is believed to be among the earliest motion picture footage of what would soon come to be called an unidentified flying object (UFO).
+The U.S. Air Force, after a short investigation, concluded that what Mariana had actually filmed were sun reflections of two F-94 jet fighters, a claim that the Air Force later retracted, and then eventually endorsed again.
+The results of multiple investigations of the incident have been inconclusive.

 Incident

-At 11:29 am on August 15, 1950, Nick Mariana, the general manager of the Great Falls Electrics minor league baseball team, and his nineteen-year-old secretary, Virginia Raunig, were inspecting the empty Legion Stadium baseball field before a game.
-A bright flash caught Mariana's eye and, according to his reports, he saw two bright silvery objects, rotating while flying over Great Falls at a speed he estimated to be two hundred to four hundred miles per hour.
-He believed that they were roughly fifty feet wide and one hundred and fifty feet apart.
+At 11:29 am on August 15, 1950, Nick Mariana, the general manager of the Great Falls Electrics minor league baseball team, and his nineteen-year-old secretary, Virginia Raunig, were inspecting the baseball field at empty Legion Stadium shortly before a game.
+A bright flash caught Mariana's eye and, according to his reports, he saw two rotating bright silvery objects, flying over Great Falls at a speed he estimated to be around 200 to 400 mph.
+He believed that they were roughly 50 ft wide and 150 ft apart.
 Mariana ran to his car to retrieve his 16 mm movie camera and filmed the UFOs for sixteen seconds.
-The camera could film the objects in color, but could not record sound.
+The camera could film the objects in color, but was unable to record sound.
 Raunig also witnessed the objects.

 The day after Mariana's sighting, the Great Falls Tribune, the city's daily newspaper, described his sighting and the film in an article, which was picked up by other media outlets around the nation.
 For several weeks after the sighting, Mariana showed his film to local community groups, including the Central Roundtable Athletic Club.